 - Improve your personal skills in effective communication and action planning for a meaningful change in your organisation/programme activities.

-After successful completion of the course, you will receive a certificate from The Hague Academy for Local Governance.
+After successful completion of the course, you will receive a certificate of completion from The Hague Academy for Local Governance.

-Men and women working with policymakers at the local and national level, decision-makers, international development practitioners, gender specialists within government, NGO’s and the UN system, HR officers and other persons who are interested in promoting inclusive development with a special focus on strengthening the position of women and marginalized groups.
+Professionals working with policymakers at the local and national level, decision-makers, international development practitioners, gender specialists within government, NGO’s and the UN system, HR officers and other persons who are interested in promoting gender-inclusive development with a special focus on gender equality and the strengthening of the position of women and marginalized groups.

 The following expert has contributed to the training in the past:

 Sundus Balata: Sundus is an independent consultant with over 8 years of experience working in international organisations and NGOs in the fields of social inclusivity, youth, gender equality and women’s empowerment.
 She has consulted for the GIZ (German Development Cooperation) the Aga Khan Foundation, the Dutch Ministry for Foreign Affairs among others on gender mainstreaming, entrepreneurship, project management and results-based monitoring.

 The course fee is € 3.595-.
 This includes all training-related costs, as well as drinks, lunches, training materials and travel during the training programme.
 Travel to and from The Hague and accommodation are not included.
 Group discounts are available if you participate with three or more colleagues in this course.
 Email us for more information.
 The course language is English.